learn-co-curriculum/reading-ios-writing-initializers/README.md

 2. Identify the role of a designated initializer.
 3. Compose a designated initializer.
 4. Override the default initializer (`init`) to call a designated initializer.
-5. Compose convenience initializers that call a designated initializer.
+5. Write convenience initializers that call a designated initializer.

 ## Initializer Methods